Seth Rudetsky: Acting

 Rudetsky wrote and performed in a one-man show called Rhapsody in Seth in 2003.
 He often tours with variations on his one-man show.
-He appeared in the Series Finale of Kathy Griffin: My Life on the D-List.
+He appeared in the series finale of Kathy Griffin: My Life on the D-List.
 From November 27 through December 10, 2006, he starred in an Off-Off-Broadway production of Torch Song Trilogy.
 He appeared in the Roundabout Theatre Company revival of The Ritz from September 2007 through December 2007.
-Also in 2007, Rudetsky appeared as a contestant on Episode No. 111 of the US version of Cash Cab.
-He also appeared in the MTV reality show Legally Blonde: The Musical – The Search for Elle Woods as a vocal coach for the contestants throughout the competition.
-He appeared in January 2008 in a regional production (Northport, Long Island, New York) of Lend Me a Tenor.
-He appeared in “Spare Some Change: NYC Artists for Barack Obama” directed by Ryan Mekenian in 2008 alongside Shaina Taub, Carrie Manolakos, Joe Iconis, Lindsay Mendez, & Celia Keenan-Bolger.
+Also in 2007, he appeared as a contestant on Episode No. 111 of the US version of Cash Cab.
+He was a vocal coach for the contestants on Legally Blonde: The Musical – The Search for Elle Woods, on MTV.
+He appeared in January 2008 in a regional production in Northport, New York of Lend Me a Tenor.
+He appeared in “Spare Some Change: NYC Artists for Barack Obama”, directed by Ryan Mekenian in 2008, alongside Shaina Taub, Carrie Manolakos, Joe Iconis, Lindsay Mendez, and Celia Keenan-Bolger.

-On August 30, 2010, Rudetsky appeared with two-time Tony-winner Sutton Foster in a one-night-only concert performance of They're Playing Our Song at the Gerald W. Lynch Theater.
-On June 18, 2012.
-On Thursday evenings, he hosts Seth's Broadway Chatterbox, a one-hour talk show, at a New York City club, Don't Tell Mama on 46th Street.
+On August 30, 2010, Rudetsky appeared with two-time Tony-winner Sutton Foster in a one-night-only concert performance of They're Playing Our Song at the Gerald W. Lynch Theater at the John Jay College of Criminal Justice in Manhattan on June 18, 2012.
+On Thursday evenings, he hosts Seth's Broadway Chatterbox, a one-hour talk show, at Don't Tell Mama on 46th Street in Manhattan.

-Rudetsky started a website called SETH TV.
-The site had archives of video and a $5/month subscription fee for exclusive content.
-Rudetsky posts video "deconstructions" to his web site in which he deconstructs the singing voices of Broadway performers.

-On November 4, 2013, Disaster!, a musical comedy starring Rudetsky and written by both Rudetsky and Jack Plotnick, opened Off-Broadway at the St. Luke's Theatre.
-The show, which parodies 1970's disaster movies, has earned largely positive reviews, with The New York Times praising its "inspired lunacy".
+Rudetsky began a website called SETH TV.
+The site had video archives and a $5/month subscription fee for exclusive content.
+He posted video "deconstructions" on the website in which he deconstructs (analyzes) the singing voices of Broadway performers.
+On November 4, 2013, Disaster!, a musical comedy starring Rudetsky and written by Rudetsky and Jack Plotnick, opened Off-Broadway at the St. Luke's Theatre.
+The show parodied 1970s disaster movies and received positive reviews, with The New York Times commending its "inspired lunacy".
 After a three-year run off-Broadway, Disaster! opened at the Nederlander Theatre on Broadway in 2016.

 Writing

 Rudetsky was nominated for the Emmy Award three times for his work as a comedy writer for The Rosie O'Donnell Show.
-He was a writer for the Grammy Award shows of 1999 and 2000.
-Rudetsky also wrote the opening number for seven Broadway Cares/Equity Fights AIDS Easter Bonnet Competitions and has been responsible for many of their Gypsy of the Year shows.
+He was a writer for the Grammy Award shows in 1999 and 2000.
+Rudetsky also wrote the opening number for seven Broadway Cares/Equity Fights AIDS Easter Bonnet Competitions and wrote for Gypsy of the Year shows of theirs.

-Rudetsky had his short story "My First Story" included in the 2005 anthology Fresh Men 2: New Voice in Gay Fiction.
-The next year, his book The Q Guide to Broadway was published by Alyson Books.
-This was followed in 2007 by the release of his novel Broadway Nights, also published by Alyson Books.
+Rudetsky had a short story "My First Story" included in the 2005 anthology Fresh Men 2: New Voice in Gay Fiction.
+In 2006, his book The Q Guide to Broadway was published by Alyson Books. and his novel Broadway Nights, was published by Alyson Books in 2007.
 In 2012, his first young adult novel, My Awesome/Awful Popularity Plan, was published by Random House.
 In 2015, he released a sequel, The Rise and Fall of a Theater Geek, also published by Random House.